Delano Franklyn

 Delano Franklyn (c.
-November 23, 1959 – February 10, 2023) was a Jamaican attorney-at-Law, a Justice of the Peace and a Notary Public and one of the founding partners of the law firm Wilson & Franklyn.
+November 23, 1959 – February 10, 2023) was a Jamaican attorney-at-Law, a Justice of the Peace, and a Notary Public, and one of the founding partners of the law firm Wilson & Franklyn.

-In 1998 he was appointed the Chief Advisor to the then Prime Minister of Jamaica, P. J. Patterson.
-In 1999 he was appointed a Justice of the Peace.
+In 1998, he was appointed the Chief Advisor to the then Prime Minister of Jamaica, P. J. Patterson.
+In 1999, he became a Justice of the Peace.
 In 2000, he was among the distinguished graduates receiving the Millennium Award from the Mico Teachers College.
-In October 2002 he was appointed a Senator and the Minister of State in the Ministry of Foreign Affairs and Foreign Trade with special responsibility for the Jamaican Diaspora and Overseas Communities.
+In October 2002, he was appointed a Senator and served as Minister of State in the Ministry of Foreign Affairs and Foreign Trade, with special responsibility for the Jamaican Diaspora and Overseas Communities.

-Franklyn was the author and editor of several books: The Right Move - Corporate Leadership and Governance in Jamaica (2001), A Jamaican Voice in Caribbean and World Politics (2002), The Challenges of Change (2003), We Want Justice - Jamaica and the Caribbean Court of Justice (2005), Michael Manley –The Politics of Equality (2009), Sprinting into History – Jamaica and the 2008 Olympic Games (2009) and The Jamaican Diaspora: Building an Operational Framework (2010).
+Franklyn authored and edited several books: The Right Move - Corporate Leadership and Governance in Jamaica (2001), A Jamaican Voice in Caribbean and World Politics (2002), The Challenges of Change (2003), We Want Justice - Jamaica and the Caribbean Court of Justice (2005), Michael Manley –The Politics of Equality (2009), Sprinting into History – Jamaica and the 2008 Olympic Games (2009) and The Jamaican Diaspora: Building an Operational Framework (2010).